 Talar body initially shows increased density compared to the surrounding bone.
 This is because the surrounding bone is vascular and is undergoing disuse atrophy.

-With revascularization occurs, there is rarefaction of subchondral bone, possible collapse in due course, narrowing of joint space, and occasionally fragmentation of the talar body.
+With revascularization occurs, there is rarefaction of subchondral bone, a possible collapse in due course, narrowing of joint space, and occasionally fragmentation of the talar body.

-Subtalar joint is most commonly involved to undergo arthritic changes [50%], followed by tibiotalar join [30%]
+The subtalar joint is most commonly involved to undergo arthritic changes [50%], followed by tibiotalar join [30%]

 Malunion often occurs in varus.
 This complication can be prevented by anatomic reduction.
 It leads to decreased subtalar eversion, stiff foot due to decreased movements of midfoot and hindfoot due to decreased subtalar eversion.
-The weight bearing goes to lateral border of the foot.
+The weight bearing goes to the lateral border of the foot.

 Get more stuff on Musculoskeltal Health